Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 18

 The stone door of this crypt has been carefully laid to one side.
-Through the swirly �ists of the perpetual fog, freshlyengravedlettersspelloutthewords"Ireena Kolyana: Wife." · ·
+Through the swirly �ists of the perpetual fog, freshlyengravedlettersspelloutthewords"[[Ireena]] Kolyana: Wife." · ·

 The crypt is empty and has �een swept clean.
-This is where Strahd intends to keep Ireena once he turns her into a vampire spawn
+This is where Strahd intends to keep [[Ireena]] once he turns her into a vampire spawn

 CRYPT 19
 Artimus (Builder of the Keep): T hou standest amidst the monument to his life